Short Guide / Tips – Autofill on Android

 -

-If you previously changed any browser autofill feature flags (chrome://flags, brave://flags…) – an older recommendation/necessity from 2023/2024 – you may need to reset them now to the default flag settings to prevent autofill from breaking with the new Chrome autofill framework.
+If you previously changed any other browser autofill feature flags (chrome://flags, brave://flags…) – an older recommendation/necessity from 2023/2024 – you may need to reset them now to the default flag settings to prevent autofill from breaking with the new Chrome autofill framework.

 -